theonlytechnohead/TouchFaders/README.md

 It uses the MIDI (v1) protocol to communicate to the console, and then forwards appropriate data to the specified OSC devices Requests received from OSC devices are also issued to the console on their behalf, as MIDI

-## No really, like how does all the nitty gritty work?
-See the section below on 'How did I make this happen?'

 ## Instructions for use:
 You need:
 * A USB to MIDI adapter / cable/ interface (to make the PC talk to the console)